-The original SOSLIB also contained a set of examples in the [908,*] directories.
+The original SOSLIB also contained a set of examples illustrating internal A-Shell capabilities, in the [908,*] directories.
 These have been split off into a separate library, EXLIB, because of differences in its usage patterns and in order to keep the more heavily used SOSLIB smaller (and therefore easier to keep updated).
 The original SOSLIB was released as a series of zip files named sos###.zip (where ### was the release version).
 Later we adopted the Firmaware UpdateCenter mechanism to release updates using the SOSUPD front-end.
 The last update of that series was version 165, in March 2012.
 The initial commit for this new repository is based on that 165 version.

 How do I get set up?

 Traditionally the SOSLIB files were kept in DSK0:[907,*].
 You can continue that scheme, but for maximum flexibility, we recommend that you create a separate device (e.g. call it SOS61: in honor of A-Shell version 6.1).
 The only aspect of the location that is critical for program compatibility is that you create the following ersatz definitions: